webdriverio/visual-testing/README.md

 For documentation on visual testing with WebdriverIO, please refer to the [docs](webdriver.io/docs/visual-testing).
 This project contains all relevant modules for running visual tests with WebdriverIO.
 Within the `./packages` directory you will find:

-- `wdio-image-comparison-service`: the WebdriverIO service for integrating visual testing
+- `@wdio/visual-testing`: the WebdriverIO service for integrating visual testing
 - `webdriver-image-comparison`: An image compare module that can be used for different NodeJS Test automation frameworks that support the WebDriver protocol

 ## Contributing